Redistricting in Texas: Return to Democratic control (1990s)

+Court-ordered legislative maps

-Republican's similarly accused Democrats of gerrymandering the state's legislative maps.
-Unlike with the state's congressional maps, however, Republicans were successful, as courts completely overhauled the Senate map and partially overhauled the House map.
-Democrats attempted to pass a new map in January 1992 for the courts to approve, but they rejected this offer and imposed their own maps.
-Republicans saw the new maps as their best opportunity to win control of the Senate for the first time since Reconstruction.
+Republicans similarly accused Democrats of gerrymandering the state's legislative maps.
+Unlike with the state's congressional maps, however, Republicans were successful, as courts completely overhauled the state Senate map and partially overhauled the state House map.
+Democrats attempted to pass a new map for the state Senate in January 1992 for the courts to approve, but they rejected this offer and imposed their own maps.
+For the state House, they simply codified the court's map into law.
+Republicans saw the new maps as their best opportunity to win control of the state Senate for the first time since Reconstruction.
 While Republicans did not win control in the 1992 elections, they won 13 of the 16 seats they would have needed to do so, a gain of four from the 1990 elections.

 In 1994, the legislature ran for election under the seats passed during the January 1992 session.
-As the Senate map was completely different from the 1992 map, all senators were required to run for re-election, instead of only half of them.
+As the state Senate map was completely different from the 1992 map, all senators were required to run for re-election, instead of only half of them.
 The 1995 lawsuit Thomas v.
 Bush further altered the maps, as the courts reached a settlement with the legislature to alter some districts for the 1996 elections.
 These changes, plus a few minor ones, were passed into law and precleared for the 1998 and 2000 elections.
-Republicans won 15 Senate seats during the 1996 general election, and their victory in a December runoff gave them control of the chamber for the first time in 124 years, splitting the Texas Legislature between the Republican-controlled Senate and the Democratic-controlled House.
+Republicans won 15 state Senate seats during the 1996 general election, and their victory in a December runoff gave them control of the chamber for the first time in 124 years, splitting the Texas Legislature between the Republican-controlled Senate and the Democratic-controlled House.